vistadataproject/documents/Background/vista/vista-baseline.md

 M code is interpreted real-time (not compiled or linked), thus allowing an incredible degree of integration across all applications and across all data.

+### Questions:

+* What layers and logic does data pass through during one read/write operation from CPRS to the Global Storage?
+* Where and how is security enforced?
+* Where is the busines logic?

 ### Security